Recorded Webinar - 2 hours

 Celeste M. Malone, PhD, MS, is an associate professor and coordinator of the school psychology program at Howard University.
 She received her doctorate in school psychology from Temple University, and she completed a postdoctoral fellowship in child clinical and pediatric psychology at the Johns Hopkins University School of Medicine.
 Celeste’s research addresses the development of multicultural competence through education and training, diversification of the profession of school psychology, and the relationship between culturally responsive practice and pre-K–12 student outcomes.
 Celeste is the 2022–2023 NASP President and, notably, is the second person of color to ever serve in this role.

 Students – $35

 CE and CME Information:

-2 CEs for Psychologists (nationwide), 2 CE for Social Workers (New York & Virginia, DC pending board approval)
+2 CEs for Psychologists (nationwide), 2 CE for Social Workers (New York, Virginia & DC)

 This training may qualify for cultural competency credit.
 Please check with your board to determine eligibility.

 At the conclusion of this session, participants will be able to